Which of These Was a Political Goal for Farmers?

 5. Keep the Conversation Going

 Once a policy passes, stay engaged.
-Monitor implementation, advocate for necessary adjustments, and maintain visibility.
+Worth adding: monitor implementation, advocate for necessary adjustments, and maintain visibility.
 Policies can drift out of their original intent if no one keeps an eye on them.

 FAQ